dmd-program/dmd-400-sp17/capstone-project-review-1.md

 ## Grading Rubric

-This assignment is pass fail.
-In order to get a passing mark, you will need to show significant progress.
+This assignment is pass/fail.

+Passing: In order to get a passing mark, you will need to show significant progress.
 Significant progress should demonstrate 30 hours of work.
 The overall project will require 120-150 hours of work including work unrelated to capstone project production.

+Failing: A failing mark